Inedo/inedo-docs/Content/proget/feeds/chocolatey/proget-howto-private-chocolatey-repository.md

 ## Step 2: Create an Internalized Feed in ProGet
 Now that your packages are internalized, a separate feed should be created exclusively for approved internalized Chocolatey packages.

-As with creating a public feed, start by navigating to "Feed", selecting [Create New Feed] and selecting "Chocolately Packages" from the list.
+As with creating a public feed, start by navigating to "Feed", selecting [Create New Feed] and selecting "Chocolatey Packages" from the list.

 ## Step 3: Configure feed